strongloop/strongloop.com2/_posts/2019-05-01-april-milestone.md

 builds on master.
 The Cloudant fixes required changes in [Juggler](https://github.com/strongloop/loopback-datasource-juggler/pull/1720) and [Cloudant](https://github.com/strongloop/loopback-connector-couchdb2/pull/59) for Cloudant/CouchDB connectors.
 See [PR#505](https://github.com/strongloop/loopback-connector-mongodb/pull/505) for the MongoDB fix.
 We aim to remove unneccessary MongoDB downstream builds in [Issue#509](https://github.com/strongloop/loopback-connector-mongodb/issues/509).

 - In order to address coercion of deeply nested primitive datatypes (Number, Date etc.) as well as `Decimal128` MongoDB type, we've made some fixes in both Juggler and MongoDB connector.
 These changes address coercion of the nested properties on Create and Update operations.
 See [PR#501](https://github.com/strongloop/loopback-connector-mongodb/pull/501) and [PR#1702](https://github.com/strongloop/loopback-datasource-juggler/pull/1702) for the details.
 Unfortunately, a regression was introduced with Juggler [PR#1702](https://github.com/strongloop/loopback-datasource-juggler/pull/1702), and [PR#1726](https://github.com/strongloop/loopback-datasource-juggler/pull/1726) aims to fix it.

-## Node.js 12

-With Node.js 12.0.0 officially released (see [Introducing Node.js 12](https://medium.com/@nodejs/introducing-node-js-12-76c41a1b3f3f)), we are investigating effort required to support this new Node.js version.

-LoopBack 4 has been already updated for Node.js 12.0.0, we had to tweak few places in `loopback-datasource-juggler` to make our test suite pass on the new runtime version - see [PR#1728](https://github.com/strongloop/loopback-datasource-juggler/pull/1728).

-LoopBack 3 core packages `loopback` and `strong-remoting` work on Node.js 12.0.0 out of the box, `loopback-datasource-juggler` version 3 was fixed [PR#1729](https://github.com/strongloop/loopback-datasource-juggler/pull/1729).

-In the next weeks and months, we are going to check our connectors and other LoopBack 3 packages like `loopback-cli`.
-If all goes well, then all LoopBack components and connectors will support Node.js 12 by the time it enters LTS mode in October this year.

 ## LoopBack 2.x reached end of life